 - a procedure for determining the use of derived income

 Annual general meetings provide a vital platform for establishing democratic governance in community conservation organisations, and must be held in compliance with the constitution.
 At AGMs, management committee elections are held, annual budgets and financial statements are approved by members, issues are discussed and decisions are taken.
 The AGM fosters a positive relationship with members, facilitates accountability, and helps to avoid mismanagement, capture of resources by elites, and corruption.
 In rural areas with settlements often far apart, it is important for voices to be heard at the AGM from residents who are unused to large gatherings and who may not be vocal, particularly women.
 Area or block meetings are used by some conservancies to allow issues to be discussed in smaller groups, prior to the AGM.
 In some conservancies, a quorum cannot be constituted unless each area or block is represented.
-Committees Conservancies and community forests elect management committees in accordance with the constitution.
+Communal Conservancies and community forests elect management committees in accordance with the constitution.
 Usually, a management committee sits for one year, and members can be re-elected at the AGM.

 This democratic model can be endangered by three factors: